sourcegraph/deploy-sourcegraph/docs/update.md

   the service.
 These are used to check the health of new instances after an update and during regular operation to determine if an instance goes down.
 * Database migrations are handled automatically on update when they are necessary.

+### Updating blue-green deployments

+Some users may wish to opt for running two separate Sourcegraph clusters running in a [blue-green](https://martinfowler.com/bliki/BlueGreenDeployment.html) deployment.
+Such a setup makes the update step more complex, but itcan still be done with the `sourcegraph-server-gen snapshot`
+command:

+* Suppose cluster A is currently live, and cluster B is in standby.
+As a precondition, both should be running the same version of Sourcegraph Data Center.
+* Upgrade `sourcegraph-server-gen` to the version of Sourcegraph Data Center currently running (`sourcegraph-server-gen update ${VERSION}`).
+* Snapshot A: Configure `kubectl` to access A and then run `sourcegraph-server-gen snapshot create`.
+* Restore A's snapshot to B: Configure `kubectl` to access B and then run `sourcegraph-server-gen snapshot restore` from the same directory as you ran it before.
+* Upgrade `sourcegraph-server-gen` to the new version of Sourcegraph Data Center (`sourcegraph-server-gen update`).
+* Upgrade B to the new version.
+* Switch traffic over to B. (B is now live.)
+* Upgrade A to the new version.
+* Snapshot A: Configure `kubectl` to access A and then run `sourcegraph-server-gen snapshot create`.
+* Switch traffic back to A. (A is now live again.)
+* Restore A's snapshot to B: Configure `kubectl` to access B and then run `sourcegraph-server-gen snapshot restore` from the same directory as you ran it before.

+After the update, cluster A will be live, cluster B will be in standby, and both will be running the same new version of Sourcegraph Data Center.

 ### Troubleshooting